rabowskyb/amazon-sagemaker-workshop/README.md

 In order to complete this workshop you'll need an AWS Account with access to create AWS IAM, S3 and SageMaker resources.
 The code and instructions in this workshop assume only one student is using a given AWS account at a time.
 If you try sharing an account with another student, you'll run into naming conflicts for certain resources.
 You can work around these by appending a unique suffix to the resources that fail to create due to conflicts, but the instructions do not provide details on the changes required to make this work.

 Some of the resources you will launch as part of this workshop are eligible for the AWS free tier if your account is less than 12 months old.
 See the [AWS Free Tier page](https://aws.amazon.com/free/) for more details.
-We are also providing a credit for the workshop.
+We are also providing a credit for the workshop if you attend the scheduled workshop sessions in the AWS Pop-up Lofts in San Francisco or New York.

 ### AWS Region

 SageMaker is not available in all AWS Regions at this time.
-We recommend running this workshop in either the Oregon or N. Virginia AWS Regions.
+We recommend running this workshop in either of the following AWS Regions:  Oregon or N. Virginia.

 ### Browser